by WEX Travel

 And if the employee is using up their vacation or personal days to extend their business trip, they’re not creating any unaccounted for time out of the office.
 Productivity remains even-steven, or even gets a boost from their day or two of recreation.
 Happier (and recharged) employees who return to the office less jet-lagged and with a few days of rest under their belts are less likely to suffer burn out and avoid the costs associated with getting sick.

-In fact, their bleisure days may result in a lower overall travel spend for the company if they book their return flight at a less popular travelling time, or if their extra days at the hotel lead to lower per-night rates.
+In fact, their bleisure days may result in a lower overall travel spend for the company if they book their return flight at a less popular traveling time, or if their extra days at the hotel lead to lower per-night rates.

 Re-booting the Travel Policy